 The AMATS and ODOT are jointly responsible for travel demand modeling and air quality analysis for the Akron area.
-In December 2020, forecasted variables were approved as inputs to the model.
-In March 2021, AMATS updated its travel demand model.
+In May 2015, forecasted variables were approved as inputs to the model.
+In 2020, AMATS updated its travel demand model.
 The air quality analyses documented in this appendix involve the use of the travel demand and emissions models to analyze future regional mobile source emissions.
 Trip tables have been created using the latest planning assumptions and are based on the most recent forecasts of land use and socioeconomic data produced by AMATS.

-In order to determine mobile source impacts on regional ozone and PM2.5 levels, all non-exempt (in keeping with 40 CFR 93) TIP projects have been coded into the regional transportation plan travel demand model networks for the analysis years of 2021, 2030, 2040, 2045 and 2050 for ozone and 2022, 2030, 2040, 2045 and 2050 for PM, 5.
-The projects coded in each network are listed in Exhibit A.2-1 through A.2-4.
+In order to determine mobile source impacts on regional ozone and $PM{2.5}$ levels, all non-exempt (in keeping with 40 CFR 93) TIP projects have been coded into the regional transportation plan travel demand model networks for the analysis years of 2021, 2030, 2040, 2045 and 2050 for ozone and 2022, 2030, 2040, 2045 and 2050 for PM{2.5}.
+The projects coded in each network are listed in Exhibit A-1 through A-4.
 Once the AMATS travel demand model was run for each of the analysis years described above, the traffic assignment results were post-processed and input into MOVES2014a.
-MOVES2014a is the latest version used in travel demand modeling for air quality analysis.

-The AMATS area results have been combined with the NOACA and Ashtabula County results to complete the conformity analysis for the entire Cleveland-Akron-Lorain ozone and PM2.5 non-attainment area.
-The conformity analysis results for the entire region were available for public comment at the April 29, 2021 Transportation Outlook 2045 public meeting.
+The AMATS area results have been combined with the NOACA and Ashtabula

+County results to complete the conformity analysis for the entire Cleveland-Akron-Lorain ozone and $PM{2.5}$ non-attainment area.
+The conformity analysis results for the entire region are available for public comment at the March 30, 2021 Transportation Outlook public meeting.